 The grand total

-So the overall cost for our Moroccan mini-honeymoon was £819 per person including flights.
+So the overall cost for our Moroccan mini-honeymoon was £819 per person, including flights.
 This works out as just over £136.50 a night each.
-A bit more than I would usually spend, but even that relatively small extra cost gave the trip more of a luxury feel.
+A bit more than I would usually spend in a relatively cheap destination like Morocco, but even that relatively small extra cost gave the trip more of a luxury feel.
 And it’s still a bargain when you look at the average honeymoon price of £4500 – that would get us another couple of trips!